EndPointCorp/end-point-blog/2015/07/01/how-fast-is-pgupgrade-anyway.html.md

 fast at a flat 15 seconds or so.
 Before going further, let’s discuss the methodology used.

 I used the venerable pgbench program to generate some sample tables and data, and then upgraded the resulting database, going from Postgres version 9.3 to 9.4.
 The pgbench program comes with Postgres, and simply requires an **--initialize** argument to create the test tables.
-There is also a **--scale** argument you can provide to increase the amount of initial data—each increment increases the number of rows in the largest table, pgbench_accounts, by one hundred thousand rows.
+There is also a **--scale** argument you can provide to increase the amount of initial data—​each increment increases the number of rows in the largest table, pgbench_accounts, by one hundred thousand rows.
 Here are the scale runs I did, along with the number of rows and overall database size for each level:

 <table class="gsm">
 <caption>Effect of --scale</caption>